Opened 23 February 2005, Closed 25 June 2005 at the Trafalgar Studio 1 in London

-"This is only Simon Mendes da Costa's second staged play, but Losing Louis bristles with humour, intelligence and nifty technical expertise.
+"This is only Simon Mendes da Costa's second staged play, but it bristles with humour, intelligence and nifty technical expertise.
 It is witty, cruel and forgiving: a comedy of love, sex, death and being Jewish...
-At the end, everything is resolved and nothing is which suggests that da Costa understands how families survive unto death.
+The play keeps shifting between the 1950s and the 1990s, when Louis is being buried.
+A key to it all comes early on.
+Sheila, the wife of Louis's son Tony, tries to explain to him about the speed of light, and how it means that anything you see, be it the sun or your own husband, is already in the past.
+You see not what is, but what was.
+That is the point.
+Tony and his brother Reggie are still breathing the fetid air of childhood resentments.
+Families, and not only Jewish ones, are conspiracies of past grievances.
+Who got taken to the football match?
+Who should have married Reggie's more upmarket wife, Elizabeth?
+At the end, everything is resolved and nothing is - which suggests that da Costa understands how families survive unto death.
 Robin Lefevre's direction is expertly paced and ruthlessly observant, with the best kind of serious comedy acting: black, sparkling and hilarious."
 The Sunday Times